Klára Koukalová

-Klára Koukalová (formerly Zakopalová; born 24 February 1982) is a retired Czech tennis player.
+Klára Koukalová (formerly Zakopalová; born 24 February 1982) is a Czech former tennis player.
 She was born and still lives in Prague.
 Having turned professional in 1999, she reached a career-high singles ranking of world No. 20, on 15 April 2013.
 In doubles, she reached a career-high ranking of 31, on 19 May 2014.
 Koukalová won three WTA singles titles and four doubles titles during her career.

 Career

 2003–2009

-Koukalová made her Grand Slam debut at the 2003 Australian Open, defeating fellow qualifier and Grand Slam debutante Maria Sharapova in the first round before going on to upset sixth-seed Monica Seles.
+Koukalová made her Grand Slam debut at the 2003 Australian Open, defeating fellow qualifier and Grand Slam debutante Maria Sharapova in the first round, before going on to upset sixth-seed Monica Seles.
 Her run ended in the third round.

+She won her first two WTA singles titles in 2005, first at the Rosmalen Open, where she defeated Lucie Šafářová in the final, and then at the Slovenia Open, where she overcame Katarina Srebotnik in the championship match.

 In January 2006, she played comeback player Martina Hingis, at the WTA Tour tournament in Gold Coast, where she lost in the second round.
 Koukalová was seeded 29th at the Australian Open, but lost in the first round to Ekaterina Bychkova.
 In that year, she had ten first-round losses in singles and failed to win a doubles match.

 In 2008, Koukalová reached the final of the inaugural Cachantún Cup in Chile.
 She played the top seed Flavia Pennetta, but was forced to retire due to a sprained ankle.
 This also forced her to withdraw from the next tournament in Bogotá, where she had made the quarterfinals in 2007.

 Koukalová's biggest win came at the 2009 Andalucia Tennis Experience in Marbella, Spain.
 She defeated world No. 1 and ten-time Grand Slam champion, Serena Williams, in three sets.
 Williams was also her first-round opponent at the French Open, Koulalová this time lost.